 If you are injured as a result of motor vehicle accident in Western Australia, you may be entitled to a compensation payout.
-Not all motor vehicles have CTP insurance cover, only accidents involving CTP insured motor vehicles qualify for a CTP compensation payout and benefit for personal injuries.
+Not all motor vehicles have CTP (compulsory third party) insurance cover, only accidents involving CTP insured motor vehicles qualify for a CTP compensation payout and benefit for personal injuries.

 Car accidents are the most common type of motor vehicle accidents because cars represent the largest amount of total insured motor vehicle classes.
 Other types of CTP insured motor vehicle classes include caravans, trailers, goods vehicles, motorcycles, farming vehicles (some only), charter or transit vehicles, or industrial vehicles.
 Therefore, if you are injured in motorcycle accident, caravan accident, trailer accident, forklift accident, truck accident, bus accident, farming vehicle accident, or other industrial vehicle accident, or public transit vehicle accident, you may also entitle to personal injury compensation.

 What is CTP insurance?

 CTP insurance is a compulsory insurance that owners of motor vehicles pay every time when they have their vehicle registration renewed.
 If your vehicle is registered in Western Australia at the time of the accident, you have CTP insurance cover.
 Commencing from July 2016, Catastrophic Injury Support Insurance (CIS insurance) was also made compulsory.
 This means, if you are catastrophically injured in a motor vehicle accident after 1 July 2016, you have CIS insurance.

 What does Compulsory Third Party (CTP) cover you for?